neow3j/neow3j-docs/docs/guides/token_contracts.md

 To transfer tokens from one account to another, you can use the `transfer` method in the `Nep5` class.
 The following example shows how to setup a transfer of tokens.

-Let us assume that you are holding the private key of the fromAccount and want to transfer 10 tokens to the address AThahtT85bNZj9VKPVBet7SF1aXJ7jw3RY.
+Let us assume that you are holding the private key of the `fromAccount` and want to transfer 10 tokens to the address `AThahtT85bNZj9VKPVBet7SF1aXJ7jw3RY`.

 ```java
 Neow3j neow3j = Neow3j.build(new HttpService("http://seed7.ngd.network:10332"));